Mailu/Mailu/docs/webadministration.rst

 This page is also accessible for domain managers.
 On the aliases page, aliases can be added for email addresses.
 An alias is a way to disguise another email address.
 Everything sent to an alias email address is actually received in the primary email account's inbox of the destination email address.
 Aliases can diversify a single email account without having to create multiple email addresses (users).
+It is also possible to add multiple email addresses to the destination field.
+All incoming mails will be sent to each users inbox in this case.

 The following options are available when adding an alias: